-By | Nov 3, 2022 | Categories: Legal Advising, Career Development |
+By | Oct 22, 2024 | Categories: Legal Advising, Career Development |

-2. Keep tabs on your performance factors.
+2. Keep track of your performance factors.

-• Key accomplishments measured against your assigned annual goals including specific examples
+• Key accomplishments measured against your assigned annual goals

 • Quantifiable value that you (or your team) brought to the organization